sedson/Thesis-Documentation-Workshop/README.md

 ## 3 – Resizing and Exporting

 This is going to be a quick one.
 In Bridge, find the `Export` area (left middle).
-Press the `+ Create new Preset Button` and update the settings to match these:
+Press the `+ Create new Preset Button` and update the settings to match these – make sure to chose `Specific Folder` and select your `...Edited` folder:

 ![export jpeg](screenshots/export_jpeg.png)

 For the earlier step – you can use these settings to export the raw files to your RAW folder:

 ![export jpeg](screenshots/export_settings.png)

+Then to export, all you have to do is drag your file onto the export preset and click `Export`